 This is quite risky, as if mortgage repayments aren’t met, your helper could lose their home.
 On the other hand, your helper won’t have to part with any savings to help you which can be a great benefit.
 Helpers must also be family members and can’t be friends.

-Lloyds bank offer a ‘lend a hand mortgage’ and it’s very much similar to the family boost mortgage from Halifax.
+Lloyds Bank offers a ‘lend a hand mortgage’ and it’s very similar to the family boost mortgage from Halifax.

 Family members will have to place 10% of the overall property value into a savings account for three years.
 They won’t be able to access the funds for the initial three-year period.
-Once the three years is up, your helper would get there 10% back plus interest.
+Once the three years are up, your helper would get their 10% back plus interest.

-With a fixed-interest rate for three years, you’ll know exactly how much your mortgage will be and you’d be protected from any rise in interest rates.
+With a fixed interest rate for three years, you’ll know exactly how much your mortgage will be and you’ll be protected from rises in interest rates.

 Family mortgage rates

-Family mortgage rates are currently between 2% and 4%.
-The reason that rates can be slightly higher than average is that lenders are providing 100% loan to value mortgages.
+Family mortgage rates are currently between 5% and 7%.
+The reason that rates can be slightly higher than average is that lenders are providing 100% loan-to-value mortgages.

 100% mortgages are a big risk to both you and your lender.
-This is because if there was a drop in the market value of your home, you’d be in negative equity.
+This is because if there was a drop in the market value of your home, you could go into negative equity.

-Family members are able to help you on to the property ladder in more than one way.
-For instance, a guarantor would guarantee the mortgage providing security for your lender.
-Guarantors can be quite useful for when you don’t earn a huge amount or fall short of affordability.
+Family members are able to help you onto the property ladder in more than one way.
+For instance, a mortgage with a guarantor provides security for your lender but not in the form of savings.

-Guarantors would then offer security for the mortgage, very much like family mortgages.
+Instead, guarantors offer a personal guarantee for the mortgage, very much like family mortgages.
 In fact, a family mortgage is a type of guarantor mortgage.
 The difference is that security is placed in a savings account, rather than the guarantor themselves acting as security for the lender.

-Another alternative is where family members gift you a deposit.
+Another alternative is to apply for a mortgage with a gifted deposit.
 The main difference between a gifted deposit and a family mortgage is that once a deposit is gifted, it doesn’t need to be returned.
 As a result, it may be easier for helpers to agree to a family mortgage as they know they’ll get their funds back in either three or five years (depending on which mortgage you choose).